The Home Depot, Inc. research snapshot

 Business essence

 Customers pay Home Depot for convenient access to home improvement products, professional supplies, advice, delivery, installation support, and project fulfillment.
-The core economic engine is a dense store network linked with digital ordering, contractor relationships, and scale purchasing.
+The core economic engine is a dense store and distribution network linked with digital ordering, contractor relationships, and scale purchasing.

 Moat